usda-ree-ars.github.io/SEAStats

 Instructions for installing R, RStudio, and R packages

-Follow these instructions before starting any of the lessons if you do not have R and RStudio installed on your laptop.
+Follow these instructions before starting any of the lessons.

 Instructions for setting up a Posit Cloud account